jimmyMaci/crypto-mini-mining-farms/README.md

 # Investors

 Investors can be everyone who pay money for the shares, but project members that do work here with issues can get shares.

+# Recruitment

+If you are a developer or a promoter or have any other support to this project it will give you privileged shares.
+The first 30 project-members gets this privileged shares.
+So you are invited to help this project and get payed with crypto coins when the mining farms start to mine.